 The District Attorney's Office receives cases from over thirty law enforcement agencies.
 Once filed with the District Attorney's Office, the case is reviewed by investigators and prosecutors.
-The misdemeanor prosecutors review misdemeanor offenses to be filed in the Bexar County Courts at Law and prosecute all misdemeanor and criminal traffic offenses filed in Bexar County Justice of the Peace Courts.
+The misdemeanor prosecutors review misdemeanor offenses to be filed in the Bexar County Courts at Law or the Bexar County Justice of the Peace Courts.
 Felony prosecutors review felony cases and subsequently prepare and present them to a Bexar County grand jury.

 The Intake Division also represents the State of Texas in hearings and trials relating to mental health and medication issues.
 When necessary, an Intake prosecutor will present evidence to a judge that substantiates a finding of probable cause or to effectuate a mental health commitment pursuant to an emergency or voluntary detention and/or a voluntary or involuntary commitment for an individual.
 Intake prosecutors also represent the State of Texas in guardianship proceedings and matters involving Adult Protective Services.